Tony Collins (American football)

-Early years
+Early life

 A speedy and powerful runner, Collins first garnered notoriety in high school as a starter on the 1976 New York State Class B Champion Penn Yan Academy Mustangs.
 He grew up with 15 siblings as one of 16 children.

 NFL

-Collins attended East Carolina University and was selected in the second round of the 1981 NFL Draft by the New England Patriots.
+Collins attended East Carolina University and was selected in the second round of the 1981 NFL draft by the New England Patriots.
 Cris Crissy, one of his high school teammates, was also drafted by the Patriots that season.
 Collins was a Pro Bowl selection in 1983 and he played in Super Bowl XX as a member of the Patriots.
 He signed with the Indianapolis Colts in 1988, but was suspended for the entire season after failing a drug test.
 His final year in the NFL was in 1990 with the Miami Dolphins.
 Collins finished his NFL career with 4,647 rushing yards, 261 receptions for 2,356 yards, and 44 touchdowns in 103 games.

 Collins' drug problem began when he became addicted to painkillers after suffering an ankle injury with the Patriots in 1982.
 After being released from the Dolphins, Collins began using cocaine.